TLARRY515/debatable/README.md

 A suite of analytic and visual features to examine the language used in the 2016 presidential debates

 # aims
 The primary aim of this mini-project is to create a scalable set of analytical methods to quickly visualize differences in candidates' language.
-Many of the initial members, including myself, will have varying degrees of experience with coding and working in coding teams.
-For that reason, this will be undertaken primarily as a learning process; any outcome beyond this experience will be added bonus.
+It is likely that we will have varying degrees of experience with coding and working in coding teams.
+For that reason, this will be undertaken primarily as a learning process; any outcome beyond the experience will be an added bonus.
 Attainable results could entail a shareable infographic -- more ambitious estimates might look to answer larger political questions or make predictions.

 # approach
-Both the data set and the code required for this project are relatively small.
+Both the initial data set and the code required for this project are relatively small.
 Still, it will be good practice to break up functionality by team members based on their skills and be mindful of code reusability.
 My first set of questions for the debate include the following:

 1. How do the vocabularies of each candidate compare?
 2. Who speaks more?
 Who interrupts more?